ThreeMammals/Ocelot/docs/features/dependencyinjection.rst

         }

 The method cannot be overridden.
 It is not virtual, and there is no way to override current behavior by inheritance.
-And, the method is default builder of Ocelot pipeline while calling the `AddOcelot <#the-addocelot-method>`_ method.
+And, the method is default builder of Ocelot pipeline while calling the `AddOcelot`_ method.
-As alternative, to "override" this default builder, you can design and reuse custom builder as a ``Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder>`` delegate object and pass it as parameter to the `AddOcelotUsingBuilder <#the-addocelotusingbuilder-method>`_ extension method.
+As alternative, to "override" this default builder, you can design and reuse custom builder as a ``Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder>`` delegate object and pass it as parameter to the `AddOcelotUsingBuilder`_ extension method.
 It gives you full control on design and buiding of Ocelot pipeline, but be careful while designing your custom Ocelot pipeline as customizable ASP.NET MVC pipeline.

 Warning!
 Most of services from minimal part of the pipeline should be reused, but only a few of services could be removed.